tallest Indoor rock wall in Brooklyn

 Members: $10.80 per person

 Challenge, adventure, triumph, pride, and teamwork – The “Aviator Rock” is a symbol of reaching new heights, from the moment you enter the complex.
-At 35 feet high, it is among the tallest indoor rock climbing walls in NYC and another “Best of Brooklyn” for Aviator.
+At 35 feet high, it is among the tallest indoor rock climbing walls in NYC, surpassing the maximum heights of Chelsea Piers and Brooklyn Boulders indoor walls.
+It is another “Best of Brooklyn” for Aviator.

-From team-building and adventure-based field trips to personal fitness, the rock wall offers a variety of challenges for beginner, intermediate, and advanced rock climbers.
+From team-building and adventure-based field trips to personal fitness, the wall offers a variety of challenges and types of climbing for beginner, intermediate, and advanced rock climbers.

-Guided by experienced staff, the rock wall is staffed by trained belayers to make rock wall climbing safe for everyone.
+Guided by experienced staff, the rock wall is staffed by trained belayers to make climbing safe for everyone.

-Our indoor rock wall has four different rock climbing paths with each introducing their own unique set of challenges.
+Fully utilizing a large indoor climbing facility, our indoor rock wall has four different climbing paths, with each introducing their own unique set of challenges:

-Rock climbing is at its least difficult from the far left of the wall with a straight shot up the rock wall with easy gripping for newcomers, it is the recommended start for the neophytes.
+1. Scaling the climbing surface is at its least difficult from the far left of the wall with a straight shot up the rock wall with easy gripping for newcomers, it is the recommended start for the neophytes.